How to Make Bread

 Our best bread maker

 Just like parents, we don’t like to have favourites, and we love all our bread makers equally!
-If it’s in our range, it’s because we think it’s already the best of the best in its particular bread-making niche, whether you’re after the simple, smaller loaves you can make in our Compact Bread Maker, or want the greater versatility offered by our Bread Maker Plus (which comes with a handy weighing scale) or the long-standing, bakes-pretty-much-everything customer favourite Panasonic Bread Maker.
-If your particular pleasure is sourdough, there’s a specialist sourdough bread machine that’s perfect for that too.
+If it’s in our range, it’s because we think it’s already the best of the best in its particular bread-making niche, whether you’re after the simple, smaller loaves you can make in our Compact Bread Maker, or want the greater versatility offered by our Touchscreen Bread Maker.
+If your particular pleasure is sourdough, Panasonic’s does-it-all Automatic Bread Maker is perfect.
 But there are other appliances out there that make a mean loaf too…

 Slow cooker bread (and other alternatives)

 If you don’t have a bread maker, there are other machines you can press into service to make a lovely loaf.
 If you already own a Remoska, Remoska Tria or a slow cooker, you might never have considered that they can be used to make bread – but they can!
-Check out our blog about alternative bread makers and you’ll find everything from Wholemeal Walnut Bread for the Standard Remoska, a Malted Mixed Grain Loaf and a best-of-Italian-flavours Rosemary, Red Onion & Parmesan Focaccia, both baked to perfection in a Remoska Tria, to our delicious, made-in-a-slow-cooker Cranberry & Rosemary Soda Bread and Banana Bread recipes.
+Check out our blog about how to make different types of bread and you’ll find everything from Wholemeal Walnut Bread for the Standard Remoska, a Malted Mixed Grain Loaf and a best-of-Italian-flavours Rosemary, Red Onion & Parmesan Focaccia, both baked to perfection in a Remoska Tria, to our delicious, made-in-a-slow-cooker Cranberry & Rosemary Soda Bread and Banana Bread recipes.

 The artisan bakery